Australian Biological Resources Study

 Members of the family Sepiidae Keferstein, 1866 are common on the continental shelf and upper slope of the temperate to tropical waters of the Old World.
 They are found from Japan, China, the Philippines and Indo-Malaya to Australia, eastward to Fiji and westward around the Indian Ocean to the Eastern Atlantic as far north as the North Sea.
 The family does not occur around the Americas.
 In the Pacific the easternmost records are from the Marshall Islands and Fiji; no sepiids are known to occur in New Zealand waters.

 The study and naming of cuttlefish dates back to Linnaeus who named the common cuttlefish of Europe Sepia officinalis in 1758.
 Subsequently, many authors have contributed to the description and naming of members of this family, notably, Lesueur (1821), Férussac and d'Orbigny (1835–1848), Gray (1849), and more recently Voss (1963), Adam (in Adam & Rees 1964), Roeleveld (1972), Roeleveld and Liltved (1985), and Khromov (1987a, 1987b, 1987c; 1990).
 Despite the numerous published papers dealing with the cuttlefish taxonomy, detailed taxonomic revisions are few.
 Rochebrune (1884) attempted to monograph the family but the classification he proposed was largely refuted by Adam and Rees (1964).
 Roeleveld's (1972) monograph clarified the Sepiidae of South African waters.
 Khromov (1987c, 1990) reported his work on the classification and phylogeny of Sepiidae.
-Recently, Khromov et al. (1998) and Lu (1998) have provided synoptic reviews of the family.
+Recently, Khromov et al. (1998) and Lu (1998) have provided synoptic reviews of the family, and Lupse et al. provide the most recent revision based on molecular and morphological characters.

 The first descriptions of cuttlefish from Australian waters were published in the first half of the 19th century (Lesueur 1821; Gray 1849), but the taxonomy and biology of the Australian cuttlefish are as yet poorly known.
 Brazier (1892) listed 14 species of Sepia from Australia, among them several names from the South African fauna.
 Berry (1918) described three species of Sepia from southern Australia.
 Between 1926 and 1954, Iredale (1926a, 1926b, 1940, 1954) and Cotton (1929, 1931, 1932) described and named 29 and seven cuttlefish taxa, respectively.
 All were based solely on the sepions; the soft parts of the animals were not described.
 Adam (1979) reported on the cuttlefish collection in the Western Australian Museum; he described 18 species of Sepia and clarified the status of many of Iredale and Cotton's taxa.
 Lu & Phillips (1985) and Lu (1998), incorporating Adam's (1979) findings with new data, summarised the status and distribution of the Sepiidae from Australian waters.
 Roper & Hochberg (1988) after studying the colour pattern and locomotion of Sepia (Metasepia) pfefferi at Lizard Island elevated the subgenus Metasepia to generic status.
 Lu (1998) recognised 26 species in all three genera, Sepia, Metasepia and Sepiella, from Australian waters; three known only from cuttlebones were designated as of uncertain status.
 Six further species have been added to the list since the preparation of that paper (Lu & Reid 1997; Reid & Lu 1998; Reid 2000).

-Recent work reveals that of the 33 species (excluding the two species known only from sepions), 26 are considered to be endemic to Australian waters (Lu & Reid 1997; Lu 1998; Reid 1998; Reid & Lu 1998).
+Recent work reveals that of the 35 species, 28 are considered to be endemic to Australian waters (Lu & Reid 1997; Lu 1998; Reid 1998; Reid & Lu 1998, Lupse et al.).
 The figure strongly supports Adam & Rees (1966) assertion that worldwide, the Australian sepiid fauna is among the richest in endemic species.

 The normal life-span of the common European cuttlefish Sepia officinalis varies from 18 to 24 months although some individual male may live longer.
 Mass mortality at the end of the spawning period occurs on the Atlantic Coast; no comparable intensity has been reported in the Mediterranean.
-In Australia, mass mortality of Sepia apama has been observed in July/August off the coast of New South Wales (Battam, pers. comm.).
+In Australia, mass mortality of Ascarosepion apama has been observed in July/August off the coast of New South Wales (Battam, pers. comm.).
 Examination of two of the individuals involved revealed that the male (382 mm mantle length (ML), 6.2 kg) was mature and the female (300 mm ML, 2.4 kg) immature; the stomachs of both individuals were empty.
 The cause of such mortality is uncertain.
+The mass spawning of this species in the Upper Spencer Gulf of South Australia and has attracted the interest of scientists and scuba divers worldwide.

 In Sepia officinalis, a positive correlation has been found between temperature and early growth rate, and between maximum size and life span.
 Negative correlations are reported between maximum size or age and early growth rate, and between temperature and life span (Richard, cited in Boletzky 1983).
 Pascual (1978), on the basis of rearing experiments, concluded that faster growth at higher temperatures is due to higher food intake; that the efficiency of food conversion is independent of temperature.
 The growth rate of Sepia apama has been estimated to be 10 mm per month, the animals taking 10 to 12 months to reach adult size (Bell 1979).
 A large specimen, with ML 460 mm, was estimated to be about four years old.